Hotels in Peoria, Illinois

 Which hotels in Peoria, Illinois have suites or extra space?

-Residence Inn by Marriott East Peoria (2.64 mi) and Candlewood Suites Grand Prairie by IHG (11.58 mi) offer an in-room kitchen or kitchenette.
+Residence Inn by Marriott East Peoria (2.64 mi, from $216/night), Residence Inn by Marriott Peoria (5.72 mi, from $155/night), and Candlewood Suites Grand Prairie by IHG (11.58 mi, from $153/night) offer rooms with a full kitchen — stove, full-size fridge, and dishwasher.

 Ready to book in Peoria?